 Echoing the previous findings, a higher percentage of MSMEs in manufacturing and industry perceived digital tools to be crucial to their pandemic response.
-More specifically, 84 percent of online MSMEs in the manufacturing and industry sector reported that digital tools were important or essential to keeping their business running during COVID-19, compared to 73 percent of online MSMEs in professional services and 69 percent of online MSMEs in retail and e-commerce.xxxii Across all three sectors, Facebook apps were the most frequently cited digital tool that MSMEs reported helping them adapt to COVID-19: 81 percent of online MSMEs in manufacturing and industry, 66 percent in professional services, and 69 percent in retail and e-commerce reported that Facebook apps helped them adapt to the COVID-19 environment.xxviii It is notable that a slightly higher percentage of online MSMEs in retail and e-commerce than in professional services reported that Facebook apps helped them adapt, which could indicate the relative importance of Facebook apps to MSMEs in the retail and e-commerce sector.
-A considerable percentage of online MSMEs in each sector also reported that digital payment tools helped them adapt to the COVID-19 environment, including 58 percent of online MSMEs (each) in the professional services sector and in the manufacturing and industry sector and 43 percent of MSMEs in the retail and e-commerce sector.xxix This finding indicates that MSMEs across all sectors turned to simple and intuitive digital tools to help them adjust to new economic realities during the COVID-19 pandemic.
+More specifically, 84 percent of online MSMEs in the manufacturing and industry sector reported that digital tools were important or essential to keeping their business running during COVID-19, compared to 73 percent of online MSMEs in professional services and 69 percent of online MSMEs in retail and e-commerce.^{xxiv} Across all three sectors, Facebook apps were the most frequently cited digital tool that MSMEs reported helping them adapt to COVID-19: 81 percent of online MSMEs in manufacturing and industry, 66 percent in professional services, and 69 percent in retail and e-commerce reported that Facebook apps helped them adapt to the COVID-19 environment.xxv It is notable that a slightly higher percentage of online MSMEs in retail and e-commerce than in professional services reported that Facebook apps helped them adapt, which could indicate the relative importance of Facebook apps to MSMEs in the retail and e-commerce sector.
+A considerable percentage of online MSMEs in each sector also reported that digital payment tools helped them adapt to the COVID-19 environment, including 58 percent of online MSMEs (each) in the professional services sector and in the manufacturing and industry sector and 43 percent of MSMEs in the retail and e-commerce sector.xxvi This finding indicates that MSMEs across all sectors turned to simple and intuitive digital tools to help them adjust to new economic realities during the COVID-19 pandemic.

-xxiii Though this survey finding about the retail and e-commerce sector is lower than expected, it may be due to retail and e-commerce MSMEs being combined into a single sector category, rather than two separate categories.
+xx Though this survey finding about the retail and e-commerce sector is lower than expected, it may be due to retail and e-commerce MSMEs being combined into a single sector category, rather than two separate categories.

-xxiv Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxvi Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxvii Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxviii Statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-xxix Statistically significant per Chi-squared test of independence, adjusted p < 0.05.
+xxi Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxii Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxiii Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxiv Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxv Statistically significant per Chi squared test of independence, adjusted p < 0.05 xxvi Statistically significant per Chi squared test of independence, adjusted p < 0.05

-The survey results indicate that Facebook apps were a critical tool for Peru's surveyed online MSMEs in Peru when conducting the key business activities about they were asked.
-For each activity, a higher percentage of surveyed online MSMEs reported using Facebook apps than other digital tools.
+The survey results indicated that Facebook apps were a critical tool for Peru's online MSMEs when conducting key business activities.
+For each activity, a higher percentage of online MSMEs reported using Facebook apps than other digital tools.
 For example, more than half (57 percent) of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to only 10 percent of online MSMEs about other digital tools.
-Similarly, a larger percentage of surveyed online MSMEs reported that Facebook apps were very important for conducting each business activity about which they were asked than other digital tools.
-Further, WhatsApp emerged as a valuable tool for conducting many business activities about which surveyed online MSMEs were asked, especially external communication.
-For example, over half (55 percent) of surveyed online MSMEs reported that they used WhatsApp to communicate with customers in the past 30 days, and just under half (48 percent) of surveyed online MSMEs reported using WhatsApp to communicate with suppliers over the same timeframe.
+Similarly, a larger percentage of online MSMEs reported that Facebook apps were very important for conducting each business activity than other digital tools.
+Further, WhatsApp emerged as a valuable tool for conducting many business activities, especially external communication.
+For example, over half (55 percent) of online MSMEs reported that they used WhatsApp to communicate with customers in the past 30 days, and just under half (48 percent) of online MSMEs reported using WhatsApp to communicate with suppliers over the same timeframe.
 These findings point to the importance of public, private, and development sector stakeholders continuing to promote the use of simple and intuitive digital tools among Peru's MSME community.